 But Richards’ determination to escape leads to his participation in TV’s deadliest show, The Running Man.

 Convicted criminals are the contestants on the show.
-They are set free into a series of elaborate settings known as the game zone, pursued by the network ‘stalkers’, a group of colourful characters with deadly weapons and wrestling-like theatrics that chase the contestants and fight them to the death.
+They are set free into a series of elaborate settings known as the game zone, where they are pursued by the network ‘stalkers’ – a group of colourful characters with deadly weapons and wrestling-like theatrics – that chase the contestants and fight them to the death.

 Given TV’s increasingly desperate search for new “reality-tv” programme formats, this futuristic blockbuster about a game show where a pumped-up audience bays for the blood of convicts on a lethal combat course isn’t so far-fetched.

-It’s a long way from the original Stephen King (writing as Richard Bachman) novel, but Schwarzenegger, busy consolidating his position as the #1 action star of the 1980s, gets to do what he does best – destroying baddies with a quip – and director Paul Michael Glaser – fondly remembered for his role in Starsky and Hutch – handles the action sequences with some panache.
+It’s a long way from the original Stephen King (writing as Richard Bachman) novel, but Schwarzenegger, busy consolidating his position as the #1 action star of the 1980s (and earning his first $5m paycheck), gets to do what he does best – destroying baddies with a quip – and director Paul Michael Glaser – fondly remembered for his role in Starsky and Hutch – handles the action sequences with some panache.

-Maria Conchita Alonso plays Arnie’s reluctant partner while Richard Dawson steals the acting honours as the slimeball game-show host, Damon Killian.
+Maria Conchita Alonso plays Arnie’s reluctant partner while Richard Dawson – fresh from hosting the popular TV quiz show, Family Feud – steals the acting honours as the slimeball ratings-hungry game-show host, Damon Killian.

 Erland Van Lidth (Dynamo) died of heart failure in September 1987 at the age of 34, just a few months after finishing work on The Running Man.